Olympic's Moving Freqently Asked Questions

 An inventory is a series of documents identifying the items being moved and their current condition.
 Numbered stickers are assigned to each item being moved.
 These numbers are notated on the inventory.

 An inventory is a series of document with a detailed list of items being moved.
-Each item or box will get a tag with a reference number.
 A Van Foreman will complete a detailed inspection of the condition of items, noting pre-existing damage prior to the move.
-During delivery, the mover will
+After the delivery of the shipment*, please inspect items for damage and notify Olympic immediately. (* self storage must be inspected at the time of delivery).
+We encourage you to contact us promptly in the event of damage.

 Every move starts with floor and stair protection.
 We want to ensure that your house is as protected as your household goods.